TL;DR

 - Deferred Period: This is the waiting period between when you stop working and when the policy starts paying out.
 It can be anything from one week to 12 months.
 The longer the deferred period you choose, the lower your premium.
 You can align this with your employer's sick pay scheme or your savings.

 - The "Own Occupation" Standard: This is the gold-standard definition of incapacity.
-An "own occupation" policy will pay out if you are unable to perform your specific job.
+An "own occupation" policy may pay out if you are unable to perform your specific job.
 For skilled professionals like a surgeon, a pilot, or a specialist technician, this is crucial.
 Other, less robust definitions (like "suited occupation" or "any occupation") might not pay out if the insurer believes you could do a different job.

 For tradespeople and those in riskier manual roles, a policy sometimes known as Personal Sick Pay can be an option.
 These often have shorter payment periods (typically 1 or 2 years per claim) but can be more accessible and affordable for those in high-risk occupations.